Abbreviations : Report Help

 The P3 protein encoded by SsMBV1 dsRNA2 contains a papain-like protease domain which appears to have been horizontally transferred from a positive-sense (+) single-stranded RNA virus (hypovirus) (Wang et al., 2015).
 This horizontal gene transfer between a dsRNA and a (+)ssRNA virus is a rare event.
 Such a papain-like protease domain is not found in P3 of RnMBV1 and RnMBV2, although the deduced amino acid sequence of P3 of these three viruses all show moderate levels of sequence identity (Table 2.Megabirnaviridae).
 RnMBV2 shares a common fungal host, R. necatrix, with RnMBV1.
 Single infection of RnMBV2, however, causes no obvious phenotypic change of R. necatrix in contrast to RnMBV1-W779 (Sasaki et al., 2016), while double infection with RnPV1 induces hypovirulence.
 Notably, RnMBV2 can survive a complete loss of dsRNA2 under the laboratory conditions (Sasaki et al., 2016).
 SsMBV1 slightly inhibits the growth of host fungus.

 Three partially sequenced viruses, namely Rizoctonia solani megabirnavirus 1 (RsMBV1), Rosellinia necatrix megabirnavirus 3 (RnMBV3) and Entoleuca megabinavirus 1 (EnMV1), are also closely related to RnMBV1 (Figure 4.Megabirnaviridae) (Arjona-Lopez et al., 2018, Bartholomäus et al., 2016) (Velasco et al., 2019).
 Information on dsRNA2 in these viruses is unavailable.
-The dsRNA1 of RnMBV3 and EnMV1 has two-ORF gene structures with long 5′-UTRs (>1.6 kbp) similar to dsRNA1 of RnMBV1.
+A long UTR (>1.6 kb) is present upstream of the most 5′-proximal of the two ORFs on the coding strand of dsRNA1 of RnMBV3 and EnMV1, similar to dsRNA1 of RnMBV1.

 Rhizoctonia solani RNA virus HN008 (RsRV-HN008) is also placed in the same phylogenetic clade as RnMBV1 (Figure 4.Megabirnaviridae) (Zhong et al., 2015).
 RsRV-HN008 lacks dsRNA2 and has only one genome segment with two in-frame non-overlapping ORFs.
 Protein encoded by ORF1 of RsRV-HN008 shows no sequence similarity to CP of megabirnaviruses.
-The 5′-UTR of the genome segment of RsRV-HN008 is much shorter (39 bp) than that of megabirnaviruses.
+The UTR upstream of the 5′-proximal ORF on the coding strand of the genome segment of RsRV-HN008 is much shorter (39 nt) than that of megabirnaviruses.
 Thus, RsRV-HN008 seems peculiar in this phylogenetic clade and may represent an intermediate between megabirnaviruses and phlegiviruses (see below).

 The unclassified viruses within the proposed genus phlegivirus are closely related to megabirnaviruses (Figure 4.Megabirnaviridae) (Petrzik et al., 2016).
 Phlegiviruses have non-segmented dsRNA genomes with two ORFs.
 ORF2 of phlegiviruses is positioned in the -1 frame relative to ORF1.
-A putative slippery sequence immediately upstream of the stop codon of ORF1 suggests -1 ribosomal frameshifting for translation of the downstream ORF2.
+A putative slippery sequence immediately upstream of the stop codon of ORF1 suggests −1 ribosomal frameshifting for translation of the downstream ORF2.
 Phlegivirus ORF1 encodes hypothetical protein containing the NUDIX domain, and shows no significant similarity to megabirnavirus CP.
-Some phlegiviruses such as Rhizoctonia fumigata virus 1, Lentinula edodes mycovirus (LeV)-HKB and Phlebiopsis gigantea large virus 1 have relatively long 5′-UTR (0.5–0.9 kbp), while others such as Thelephora terrestris virus 1 do not (Petrzik et al., 2016, Magae 2012, Lim et al., 2011, Li et al., 2015).
+Some phlegiviruses such as Rhizoctonia fumigata virus 1, Lentinula edodes mycovirus (LeV)-HKB and Phlebiopsis gigantea large virus 1 have relatively long UTRs (0.5–0.9 kb) upstream of the 5′-proximal ORF on the coding strand, while others such as Thelephora terrestris virus 1 do not (Petrzik et al., 2016, Magae 2012, Lim et al., 2011, Li et al., 2015).
 No phlegiviruses particles have been observed except for spherical particles of Lentinula edodes spherical virus which is regarded as an isolate of LeV (Won et al., 2013).
 Further study is required for classification of these viruses.

 The unclassified viruses of the proposed family fusagraviridae also have non-segmented dsRNA genome with two non-overlapping ORFs (Wang et al., 2016).
 Fusagraviruses show more distant phylogenetic relationships to megabirnaviruses than to chrysoviruses and totiviruses (Wang et al., 2016).
 Fusagravirus ORF1 encodes a hypothetical protein with unknown function, which is not related to CPs of known mycoviruses.
-Fusagravirus ORF2 encodes a putative RdRP which includes a conserved Phytoreo_S7 domain and is hypothesized to be translated by -1 ribosomal frameshifting based on the presence of a slippage signature sequence.
-The 5′-UTR of fusagraviruses is long (0.87–1.31 kbp) like that of megabirnaviruses.
+Fusagravirus ORF2 encodes a putative RdRP which includes a conserved Phytoreo_S7 domain and is hypothesized to be translated by −1 ribosomal frameshifting based on the presence of a slippage signature sequence.
+The UTR upstream of the 5′-proximal ORF on the coding strand of fusagraviruses is long (0.87–1.31 kb), like that of megabirnaviruses.
 It remains an open question whether fusagraviruses are encapsidated.
 Fusagraviruses can be distinguished from megabirnaviruses in the number of genome segments and in their phylogenetic placement.

 Since only one genus (Megabirnavirus) is currently recognized in the family Megabirnaviridae, the family description above corresponds to the genus description.
 For clarity, the additional information that can be found on the genus page is also presented below.

 Members of the genus Megabirnavirus infect filamentous fungi.
-The exemplar member of the type species of the genus has bisegmented dsRNA genome of 7.2–8.9 kbp including long 5′-UTR (1.6–1.7 kbp).
+The exemplar member of the type species of the genus has bisegmented dsRNA genome of 7.2–8.9 kbp including long UTRs (1.6–1.7 kb) upstream of the 5′-proximal ORF on the coding strands.
 The genome is encapsidated into non-enveloped spherical particles of approximately 50 nm in diameter.
-The RNA-directed RNA polymerase (RdRP) is translated from bicistronic transcripts of dsRNA1 as a CP-RdRP fusion product via programmed -1 ribosomal frameshifting.
+The RNA-directed RNA polymerase (RdRP) is translated from bicistronic transcripts of dsRNA1 as a CP-RdRP fusion product via programmed −1 ribosomal frameshifting.

 Support for preparation of the Online Report and Report Summaries has been provided by: